framework7io/framework7/.github/ISSUE_TEMPLATE/framewor7-svelte-issue.md

 -->

 * Framework7 version: [e.g. 3.0.0]
-* Vue.js version: [e.g. 2.0.0]
+* Svelte version: [e.g. 3.0.0]
 * Platform and Target: [e.g. iOS 11 Cordova app, or Android 8 Chrome browser]
-* Live Link or JSFiddle: PREFERABLY _(IF YOU WANT YOUR ISSUE TO BE RESOLVED ASAP)_.
-You can start from forking the following JSFiddle template: [JSFiddle](https://jsfiddle.net/nolimits4web/jcwzqovz/)
+* Live Link or JSFiddle/CodeSandbox: PREFERABLY _(IF YOU WANT YOUR ISSUE TO BE RESOLVED ASAP)_.
+You can start from forking the following CodeSandbox template: [CodeSandbox](https://codesandbox.io/s/framework7-svelte-yf8m2)

 ### Describe the bug
 A clear and concise description of what the bug is.